 MDC: What would you say your aesthetic is?

 YADIM : It’s a hard question to answer.
 I would say I like things to be slightly off.
 I love beauty with a dark side.

 MDC: Any advice for people just starting out in the beauty biz?

 YADIM: My best advice would be to assist.
 Find artists you admire and try to work with them.
 It’s the best way to learn the ins and outs of the business.

-This post's tags: Aaron De Mey, Charlotte Tilbury, christopher-simmonds, Daniel Jackson, dazed-confused-magazine, Diane-Kendal, Dior, Doutzen Kroes, Julia Frauche, karen-langley, Karim Sadli, madison-headrick, Malgosia Bela, Management-Artists, Management-Artists-Paris, Pat McGrath, Raf Simons, val-garland, Vogue Paris, Yadim-, Yannick-DIs, yelena-yemchuk
+This post's tags: Aaron De Mey, Art-Partner, Charlotte Tilbury, christopher-simmonds, Daniel Jackson, dazed-confused-magazine, Diane-Kendal, Dior, Doutzen Kroes, Julia Frauche, karen-langley, Karim Sadli, madison-headrick, Malgosia Bela, Management-Artists, Management-Artists-Paris, Pat McGrath, Raf Simons, val-garland, Vogue Paris, Yadim-, Yannick-DIs, yelena-yemchuk

 Post a Comment:

 Get all the latest scoops first, follow us on: